 Be it with his strong right arm or his nimble feet, the Antioch, Ill., native is poised to bring a balanced pass/run split to a Gophers offense that's been heavily reliant on the rushing game.
 Kaliakmanis is growing as a leader, taking the reins of an offense with multiple weapons.

-“He’s got a little of this moxie, this ‘X’ factor that he can create,” coach P.J.
+"He's got a little of this moxie, this 'X' factor that he can create,'' coach P.J.
 Fleck said.

 During the Gophers' breakout season in 2019, wide receivers Tyler Johnson and Rashod Bateman torched opposing defenses for a combined 146 receptions, 2,537 yards and 24 touchdowns.
 Should anyone expect Minnesota's receiving stats to approach those lofty numbers in 2023?
 Most likely not, but the passing game should be more productive than it's been the past two years, and Jackson is a reason why.

-The fourth-year junior from Kansas City, Kan., led Minnesota with 557 yards and five TD grabs while catching 37 passes last year.
+The senior from Kansas City, Kan., led Minnesota with 557 yards and five TD grabs while catching 37 passes last year.
 Jackson flies under the radar with his reliability, and with Chris Autman-Bell out most of last season, Jackson seized the No. 1 wideout role.
 He put an exclamation point on his season in the Pinstripe Bowl win over Syracuse, when he had two TD receptions, including a highlight-reel catch in the corner of the end zone.

-“Daniel Jackson is an NFL receiver whenever his time comes,” Autman-Bell said.
+"Daniel Jackson is an NFL receiver whenever his time comes,'' Autman-Bell said.

 Each of the four quarterbacks on the Gophers roster are righthanders, so here's where Ersery comes in: He's the protector of their blind sides, and how well he does his job will have a stamp on how good the Gophers are this season.

 Gophers defensive end Danny Striggow faces Ersery often during practice and appreciates his talent.
-“He’s got such quick feet, such quick hands and he’s strong as strong can be,” Striggow said.
+"He's got such quick feet, such quick hands and he's strong as strong can be,'' Striggow said.

 At 6-7 and 270 pounds, the St. Cloud native has been largely considered a potential breakout player ever since he arrived on campus in 2018.
 Spann-Ford has tantalized with his NFL size and talent since his redshirt freshman year when his first career catch went for a touchdown.